 So perhaps all of us should be concerned that of the 200,000 pairs of new snowshoes that will be sold this year, fewer than 10,000 will be traditional snowshoes made out of wood and rawhide.
 With only a handful of companies still making them — almost all of them by Faber & Co., Country Ways, Iverson, GV Snowshoes, and Maine Guide Snowshoes — can traditional snowshoes survive?

-Dyke Williams, co-founder and president of the Minneapolis company Country Ways, is more optimistic.
+Dyke Williams, co-founder, and president of the Minneapolis company Country Ways is more optimistic.
 “We are determined to see it go ahead,” Williams told Snowshoe Magazine.
-Country Ways is the main company in the world selling snowshoe kits, and Williams points out how easy it is to show people how to make their own traditional snowshoes.
+Country Ways is the main company in the world selling snowshoe kits.
+Williams points out how easy it is to show people how to make their own traditional snowshoes.

 The latest threat to traditional snowshoes is a bug.
-Around the year 2002, a beetle called the emerald ash borer arrived in North America from Asia, and since then across much of the United States and Canada tens of millions of ash trees have died.
+Around the year 2002, a beetle called the emerald ash borer arrived in North America from Asia.
+Since then across much of the United States and Canada tens of millions of ash trees have died.

 “We do know how to laminate wood that is stronger and lighter than ash,” Williams says.
 “Ash is best, and it’s less fuss than laminate, but if the borer beetle becomes an issue, we have another option.”

 The remaining traditional snowshoe companies sell a lot of their snowshoes to people in Alaska and northern Canada.
-Some people buy traditional shoes as decorations for their wall.
+Some people buy traditional shoes as decorations for their walls.